 Important business decisions should never be based on inaccurate data.
 Having current, high-quality data is critical to any project’s success.
 With that same logic, it’s easy to see why the right resolution and data currency can make or break your aerial imagery.
 But what is data currency/freshness?
-How do you make sure you get high-quality aerial imagery?
+How do you make sure you get high-quality and high resolution aerial imagery?
 To choose the best aerial imagery partner, it’s important to understand how aerial imagery is made and what impacts its quality.

 What is aerial imagery and how is it produced?

 Aerial imagery, also known as orthophotography, is the combination of aerial photos and data analytics.
 It is typically used in conjunction with GIS services, which help break down the data and make it usable.
 Since orthoimagery provides valuable geospatial data, it is used for a wide variety of projects and industries, including but not limited to the following:

 Whether digging a ditch, building a subdivision, designing a pipeline, or assessing downed power lines, orthoimagery provides a detailed bird’s eye view that allows project managers to make the best decisions possible.

 There are three main ways to get aerial images for your project: via satellite, drone (unmanned aircraft), or manned aircraft.
 Each method has its benefits and can vary differently in accuracy.
 Whichever method you choose, know that the key to accuracy lies in the image’s date of collection and spatial resolution.

 What is data freshness/currency?